pantheon-systems/documentation/source/content/guides/quickstart/02-user-dashboard.md

   - **SSH Keys:** Add and manage your SSH keys.

-  - **Machine Tokens:** Use machine tokens to uniquely identify your machine and securely authenticate with apps such as [Terminus](/terminus) or the [Pantheon Migration plugin](/guides/guided/.
+  - **Machine Tokens:** Use machine tokens to uniquely identify your machine and securely authenticate with apps such as [Terminus](/terminus).

   - **Preferences:** To use the old dashboard, flip the toggle to **Off**.